Numerus clausus

 Numerus clausus ("closed number" in Latin) is one of many methods used to limit the number of students who may study at a university.
 In many cases, the goal of the numerus clausus is simply to limit the number of students to the maximum feasible in some particularly sought-after areas of studies with an intent to keep a constant supply of qualified workforce and thus limit competition.
-In historical terms however, in some countries, numerus clausus policies were religious or racial quotas, both in intent and function.
+In historical terms however, in some countries, numerus clausus policies were intentional religious or racial quotas.

-Countries legislating limitations on the admission of Jewish students, at various times, have included: Austria, Canada, Hungary, Imperial Russia, Iraq, Latvia (from 1934 under the Kārlis Ulmanis regime), Netherlands, Poland, Romania, United States, Vichy France, and Yugoslavia among others.
+Countries legislating limitations on the admission of Jewish students, at various times, have included: Austria, Canada, Hungary, Imperial Russia, Iraq, Latvia (from 1934 under the Kārlis Ulmanis regime), Netherlands, Poland, Romania, the United Kingdom, United States, Vichy France, and Yugoslavia.

 Historical examples

 Germany

 A whole series of resolutions demanding numerus clausus were put forward by students' organizations in 1929, based on race, place of origin, or religion.
-On 25 April 1933, the Nazi government introduced a 1.5 percent quota for new admissions of German non-Aryans, essentially of German Jews enrolling to German high-schools and universities.
+On 25 April 1933, the Nazi government introduced a 1.5 percent quota for new admissions of German non-Aryans, essentially of German Jews enrolling to German high schools and universities.

 Hungary

 The Hungarian numerus clausus was introduced in 1920.
 The law formally placed limits on the number of minority students at universities and legalized corporal punishment.
 Though the text did not use the term Jew, it was nearly the only group overrepresented in higher education.
 The policy is often seen as the first anti-Jewish act of twentieth century Europe.

-Its aim was to restrict the number of Jews to 6 percent, which was their proportion in Hungary at that time; the rate of Jewish students was approximately 15% in the 1910s.
-In 1928 - also because of the pressure of liberal capital and League of Nations - the act was modified and the passage of the ethnicity quota had been eliminated.
-In the period of 1938–1945 the anti-Jewish acts were revitalised and eventually much worsened, partly due to German Nazi pressure, and in hope of revising the Treaty of Trianon with the help of Germany.
+Its aim was to restrict the proportion of Jewish students to 6 percent, which was their proportion in Hungary at that time; the rate of Jewish students was approximately 15% in the 1910s.
+In 1928, stating minority-protection obligations under the postwar peace settlement and acknowledging complaints from Hungarian Jews, the act was modified and the passage of the ethnicity quota was eliminated.
+From 1938 to 1945 the anti-Jewish acts were revitalised and eventually much worsened, partly due to German Nazi pressure and in the hope of revising the Treaty of Trianon with the help of Germany.